nameko/nameko/docs/similar_projects.rst

 Celery
 ------

 `Celery <http://celery.readthedocs.org/>`_ is a distributed task queue.
-It lets you define "tasks" as Python functions and execute them on a set of remote workers, not unlike nameko RPC.
+It lets you define "tasks" as Python functions and execute them on a set of remote workers, not unlike Nameko RPC.

 Celery is usually used as an add-on to existing applications, to defer processing or otherwise outsource some work to a remote machine.
-You could also achieve this with nameko, but Celery includes many more primitives for the distribution of tasks and the collection of results.
+You could also achieve this with Nameko, but Celery includes many more primitives for the distribution of tasks and the collection of results.

 Zato
 ----